Updated: Oct 24, 2022

 A study from the Infant Mental Health Journal in 2017 showed some interesting findings:

-This goes along with a lot of other research that children prefer to interact with their same sex parent.
+This goes along with a lot of other research that children prefer to interact with their same sex parent

 **Childhood adversity in this study includes high levels of chaos/family stress, parental substance abuse, parental mental illness, verbal threats and harm, witness of domestic violence, psychological and sexual abuse, neglect.

-6. Play With Dad Improves Cognition
+6. Play with Dad Improves Executive Functioning in Children

 Do you let your kiddo beat you when playing games?